astoycos/bpfman/docs/getting-started/xdp-overview.md

-# Tutorial
+#  bpfman on Linux Tutorial

 This tutorial will show you how to use `bpfman`.
-There are several ways to launch and interact with `bpfman` and `bpfman`:
+There are several ways to launch and interact with `bpfman`:

 * **Local Host** - Run `bpfman` as a privileged process straight from build directory.
   See [Local Host](#local-host).